Kootech/Kootech/README.md

 - 👋 Hi, I’m Kelvin
 - 👀 I’m junior developer
-- 🌱 I’m currently programming using django, python and javascript
+- 🌱 I’m a full stack developer using django, python and javascript as programming languages
-- 💞️ I’m looking work on backend programming
+- 💞️ I’m
 - 📫 How to reach me ...

 <!---